Simulate TPCs with bootstrap to propagate uncertainty

 resampled data sets.
 Each of them is next used for fitting a new

-nonlinear model using fit_devmodels()
+nonlinear model using fit_devmodels(); those that

 adequately converged (a total